Nix cream rinse

 - Nix cream rinse should not be used in CHILDREN younger than 2 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Nix cream rinse while you are pregnant.
-It is not known if Nix cream rinse is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 Do not breast-feed while using Nix cream rinse.

 Possible side effects of Nix cream rinse: